exercism/blog/posts/v2-metrics.md

 The second thing we wanted to improve was the amount of mentoring per solution.
 In V1 it was a bit of a lottery - you might get comments or you might not, purely dependent on whether someone noticed your submission.
 A big part of the formal mentoring of V2 was about making this fairer, consistent and reliable.

-The metric I've used here is _comments per solution_.
+The metric I've used here is percentage of solutions that receive a comment.

 V1: 3.5% of all solutions
 V2: 64% of solutions where mentoring has been requested (26% of all solutions)